 It would be for staff and relatives to decide whether a visit from a minister was advisable in terms of clinical decisions.

 We are conscious of the need to provide spiritual resources in this time, both nationally and locally.
 While physical services are cancelled, a number of churches are moving to offer online worship.
-The Moderator is providing a recorded sermon every Sunday via the Church of Scotland website and social media platforms, with captions available for those who need them.
+The Moderator, Rt Rev Dr Martin Fair, is providing a recorded sermon every Sunday via the Church of Scotland website, Facebook and Twitter, with captions available for those who need them.

 These restrictions could become more severe before they are relaxed and are likely to remain in force for months rather than weeks.
 These are unprecedented times and we can only live into and with these days, weeks, and months.

-We want to encourage you, if there is any respect in which the radical change to the pattern of daily life offers space and freedom, to take those opportunities, perhaps to do something different, to allow the change to maximize physical and emotional wellbeing.
+We want to encourage you, if there is any respect to which the radical change to the pattern of daily life offers space and freedom, to take those opportunities, perhaps to do something different, to allow the change to maximise physical and emotional wellbeing.

 More and more churches have begun to live stream or post their services online.
 You can find a list of some of these on our Kirk services online page.
 If your local church has a website or a Facebook page you are encouraged to check with them and see if they are offering an online service.